el-mike/dogecrack/pitbull/README.md

 ```bash
 pitbull progress
 ```
 To get btcrecover progress, in form of `done of to_be_done`.
 It's the begginging of btcrecover's progress indicator output line.
-Note that it only works when btcrecovery process itself is currently running.
-If btcrecover has not started yet or already finished, this command will return `NO_PROGRESS_AVAILABLE`.
+This command returns last recorded progress (last progress indicator line saved to file), so if the process is finished, `progress` command will output how many passwords were tried before btcrecover ended.
+If no progress is available (btcrecover has not started yet, or some error happened before it started) `progress` will return `NO_PROGRESS_AVAILABLE`.
+This command should be use in tandem with `status` - for example, if status is `FINISHED`, but `done` is less than `to_be_done`, we know some error happened, before all passwords were checked.
+If they are equal, and status is still `FINISHED`, that simply means that all of the passwords were checked, but no correct one has been found.

 ### Kill
 Run: